1. Create new project

 2. Select application server

-Before you configure the libraries select an application server where you'd like to deploy your application.
-If there is no application press New button to configure one.
+Before you configure libraries, you need to select an application server to which you'll be deploying your application.
+If there is no application yet, click New to configure one.

-If you'd like to deploy your application to several application servers you can configure them later via Run → Edit Configurations.
+If you're going to deploy your application to multiple application servers, you can configure them later via Run → Edit Configurations.

 3. Select JSF library

-If the application is going to use JSF library, please select the corresponding item in the list.
-By default the IDE will use the library provided by the application server.
+If the application is using the JSF library, select the corresponding item in the list.
+By default IntelliJ IDEA uses libraries provided by the selected application server.